-I grew up outside of Seattle on a point of land surrounded by a deep cold lake.
-It rained constantly.
-I was completely happy outside in my imaginative life.
-As a kid I liked to make things out of forest materials I found under the towering fir trees.
-Until after dark, we explored on paths along Immense Lake Washington, traveling to each other’s houses past armored blackberry thickets and under cedar boughs.
+I grew up outside of Seattle on a point of land surrounded by immense Lake Washington,which was deep and cold even in summer.
+The lake and surrounding forest created an ingrained sense of place in our lives.
+It rained constantly and when it stopped I was most happy being outside in my imaginative life.
+As a kid I liked to make things with forest materials found under the towering fir trees along the lake.
+Until after dark, we explored on paths traveling to each other’s houses along blackberry thickets and under sweeping cedar boughs.
 I am inseparable from these places that imprinted firmly on my early imagination.

-Mostly I am motivated by my own innate bearings, When I work in the studio I am interested in the material’s inherent qualities and pay attention to tensional encounters between various materials as they are in any given moment.
-I am engaged by how something is left lying or brought into proximity with other things and shapes.
-Ongoing installation work, 227 Life Preservers, Stacked and STUMP are inventive arrangements of objects- multiples accumulating into new form, using what has been collected and is at hand.
+In the studio I am motivated by my own innate bearings, When I work I am interested in the material’s inherent qualities and pay attention to tensional encounters between various materials as they are in any given moment.
+My attention is pulled by how something is left lying or brought into proximity with other objects and shapes.
+Ongoing installation work, 227 Life Preservers, Stacked and STUMP are inventive arrangements of objects- multiples accumulating into new form.
+I use what I have at hand in the studio that has been collected over time.

-Recent bronze work, Dialogue with a Nurse Log, Device to Measure What’s Left, Black Marker and Marker at the Old Path began as combined wooden elements and were later cast in bronze.
-These forms are objects of metaphoric utility, marking or measuring, and connecting, Device to Measure What’s Left is at the same time the device to measure with and the thing being measured.
+Recent bronze work, Nurse Log, Device to Measure What’s Left, Black Marker and Marker at the Old Path and Joe’s Slice began as collected and assembled wooden elements and later cast in bronze.
+These forms are objects of metaphoric utility, marking, measuring and connecting, Device to Measure What’s Left is the device to measure with and at the same time the thing being measured.

-Made in a series titled "Fete du Cellules", multiples of cast glass “rounds” can be seen through both a playful and serious perspective as non-scientific imaginations of invented microscopic histories.
-The qualities of these clear glass castings suggest blobby jellyfish and also the state of frozen puddles beginning to thaw and revealing imbedded intricate content.
+Made in a series titled "Fete du Cellules", multiples of cast glass “rounds” invite both a playful and serious perspective as un-scientific imaginations of invented microscopic histories.
+The qualities of the clear glass castings can suggest blobby jellyfish or frozen puddles beginning to thaw revealing intricate content imbedded inside.

-I draw with graphite and produce prints on and off a large Ettan press.
-My approach to printmaking is an inventive process.
-I am excited that the press brings unpredictable depth into flat space by merging shape and markmaking into composite layers under 6,000 pounds of pressure.
+I draw with graphite on paper and produce prints on and off a large Ettan press.
+My approach to printmaking is an inventive process and the press brings unpredictable depth into flat space by merging shape and mark making into composite layers under 6,000 pounds of pressure.
 Always the press itself has something to say in the process of printing.
 Each additional layer brings a welcome departure from my initial intention.

 I think the work I make resolves itself somewhere between my intention and lack of it.
-Not possible to predict, I can place things in some kind of alignment where an authentic work may happen.
+When this resolution is not possible to predict, I can place things in some kind of alignment where an authentic work may happen.